 Mortgage, Home Buying, Savings and Retirement Expert

 Nina Semczuk is a Certified Educator in Personal Finance® (CEPF®) and a member of the Society for Advancing Business Editing and Writing.
 She helps makes personal finance accessible.
 Nina started her path toward financial literacy at fourteen after filling out her first W-4 and earning her first paycheck.
 Since then, she's navigated the world of mortgages, VA loans, Roth IRAs and the tax consequences of changing states or countries at least once a year.
 Nina specializes in mortgage, savings and retirement education.
 Nina is a graduate of Boston University and served as an officer in the military for five years.
 Find her work on The Muse, Business Insider, Fast Company, Forbes and around the web.

 Posts by Nina Semczuk:

 When you’re counting down to retirement, it’s easy to get caught up in fantasies of your future work-free life.
 Maybe it’s RV trips to Florida, days on the golf course or quality time spent with family.
 Whatever your dream retirement looks like, you can be sure you’ll need money to fund it.
 Unfortunately, if you’re like most Americans, you don’t have nearly enough saved for retirement.
 But you can help change that with a few key fixes.
 Read on to find out how with these five easy tips.
 Read more

-In late December, President Trump signed sweeping tax legislation into law.
-Under the new law, taxpayers can only deduct $10,000 in combined property taxes and other state and local taxes (SALT) from… Read more
+President Trump signed sweeping tax legislation in 2017 that capped property taxes and other state and local taxes (SALT) deductions at $10,000.
+This change went into effect in January 2018, which… Read more

 Whether you’re buying a house for yourself or as an investment, one factor to consider is the long-term value of the home.
 Housing market growth is a way to determine if you’ll get a return for your… Read more